 What type of door is best for soundproofing?
 This expert advice shows you how to reduce the noise that travels through doors.
 It will show you the kinds of doors that block sound the best, sound reducing materials, how to seal around a door, and other noise control measures.

-Doors are very important for controlling the movement of sound through a house.
+Doors are often the weakest link in a room’s soundproofing strategy.
 Because they are typically the thinnest barrier in a wall, they are a passageway for noise.
 Unlike a wall, they don’t benefit from the thicker—sometimes insulated—construction of walls.
-So what are the best types of doors for controlling noise?
+But with the right choices and a few simple upgrades, you can significantly reduce noise transmission through your doors and create a more peaceful living space.

 RELATED POSTS: